 You’ll find loads more things worth seeing such as Black Sand Beach off of Moanalua Road which offers some unbeatable bargaining opportunities at Fridays Market when locals sell shells they’ve collected during low tide hours–you never know what might be waiting under those

 When you’re in Waikiki, don’t just surf and paddle.
 Check out the Duke Kahanamoku statue for your visit; ride a bike through town at Jodo Practice Fields instead to get an understanding of how locals live their lives here.

 Visit Honolulu Zoo or take classes from one-of-a-kind instructors who will teach anything from hula dancing to karate chops–it’s fun trying new things every day so keep coming back again soon because we have more surprises waiting as always 🙂

 Na Pali Coast State Wilderness Park – Kauai

-You’ve probably heard of the beautiful Na Pali Coastline on Kauai, but you may not know that this coastal region is home to an abundance of cultural history in Hawaii.
-The area was once reserved for Ali’i (royalty) and known as a place where waterfalls flow abundantly from the valley-to sea; with freshwater rivers running through it too!
+You’ve probably heard of the beautiful Na Pali Coastline on Kauai.
+But you may not know that this coastal region is home to an abundance of cultural history in Hawaii.
+The area was once reserved for Ali’i (royalty) and is known as a place where waterfalls flow abundantly from the valley-to sea; with freshwater rivers running through it too!
 There’s plenty here just waiting – taro roots cooked into delicious sweet potatoes breadfruit fresh fish…